project-gemmi/gemmi/docs/mol.rst

 otherwise it uses *label* ones.

-On the other hand, chain names (``asym_id``) and sequence numbers often differ and usually the author-defined names should be presented to the user, for consistency with the PDB format.
+On the other hand, chain names (``asym_id``) and sequence numbers often differ and in the user interface it is better to use the author-defined names, for consistency with the PDB format and with the literature.

+While this is not guaranteed by the specification, in all PDB entries each ``auth_asym_id`` "chain" is split into one or more ``label_asym_id`` "chains"; let us call them *subchains*.
+Polymer (residues before the TER record in the PDB format) goes into one subchain, all waters go into another one, and all the other non-polymer residues are put into separate single-residue subchains.
+Non-linear polymers (sugars) are treated as a set of non-polymers.

 .. note::